 The Compensation Committee reviews the performance of the executive officers.
-The review includes a detailed comparison of the Company's financial performance in absolute terms and against its annual operating plan, a review of performance against stipulated metrics and performance criteria in various compensation plans, a review of the respective executive's accomplishments including performance against any agreed-upon objectives, and any other relevant factors pertinent to that year's results as discussed below.
-In the case of the Company's Chief Executive Officer, the review also includes a written evaluation of his performance by the independent directors based upon a review of the Chief Executive Officer's agreed-upon annual objectives and accomplishments as well as his self-appraisal of his performance.
+The review includes a detailed comparison of the Company's financial performance in absolute terms and against its annual operating plan, a review of performance against stipulated metrics and performance criteria in various compensation plans, a review of the respective executive's accomplishments including performance against any agreed-upon objectives, and any other relevant factors pertinent to the year's results as discussed below.
+In the case of the Company's Chief Executive Officer, the review also includes a written evaluation of his performance by the independent directors based upon his agreed-upon annual objectives and accomplishments and his self-appraisal of his performance.
 The Compensation Committee also seeks input from the Chief Executive Officer's direct reports as appropriate.
 Following this detailed review, all of the independent directors participate in executive session to review this information and provide input to the Compensation Committee in its consideration of any changes in compensation for the Chief Executive Officer.
 Mr. Brewer is not present during voting or deliberations by the independent directors regarding his own compensation.